jsimpso81/WPIlibMathLabVIEW/README.md

 ---
 ## Special Notes

-Library routines in the library virtual directory *NEW_THINGS_DONT_USE* are a work in progress.
-These are not to be used or trusted.
-As of this writing, this includes:  DCMotor, Discretization, LinearQuadraticRegulator, LinearSystem, LinearSystemID, StateSpaceUtil, VecBuilder.
+Library routines in the library virtual directory *NEW_THINGS_USE_WITH_CAUTION*, which includes are the version 2 routines, are a work in progress.
+These have not been thoroughly tested.
+They have not been documented yet, however the FRC WPILIB C++/Java documentation should be able to be used.
+There are also some test and sample programs in the samples repository.

 ---
 ## Reporting Issues